GallowayLabMIT/protocols/docs/protocols/cloning/_overview.rst

   Note that some assembly reactions may need to run overnight before transformation (e.g., Gateway or an inefficient Golden Gate).

+  Additionally, it is common for the fragment generation step to take several days if the reactions have a long run-time and require troubleshooting (e.g., a tricky PCR).

 **Day 2:** Screen colonies, start liquid cultures of candidates (*shake overnight*)

   If plates are streaked with colonies in the morning, cultures can usually be started from them in the evening.
-  Otherwise, the streaked plates may need to incubate overnight.
+  Otherwise, the streaked plates may need to incubate overnight before starting liquid cultures of candidate clones.

 **Day 3:** Purify plasmid DNA, send for sequencing (*typically next-day turn-around*)

   Same-day sequencing results are sometimes possible for Azenta/Genewiz orders submitted for 9am pickup; results usually are ready around 6pm.
+Otherwise, sequencing picked up at the evening 3 or 7pm (Azenta/Genewiz) or 4pm (Plasmidsaurus) cutoffs generate results sometime the next day (occasional delays occur on weekends).

-**Day 4:** Asses sequencing results, start liquid cultures for glycerol stock (*shake overnight*)
+**Day 4:** Assess sequencing results, start liquid cultures for glycerol stock (*shake overnight*)

+  At this point, you can use the purified DNA in the next cloning step or in a tissue culture experiment.
+Note that some experiments require high DNA concentrations/purity, so you may want to start a culture for a `midiprep <https://www.qiagen.com/us/resources/download.aspx?id=3da21fc3-a078-4665-aefe-06154db2b6d2&lang=en>`_.

 **Day 5:** Make glycerol stock